- What do international volunteers do?

 How much does it cost?

-Palms Australia covers all costs of a placement with funds raised from individual donations, CommUNITY Partnerships and grants from affiliated organisations.
+Volunteers give their time, not their money.
+Palms Australia covers all costs of a placement with funds raised from individual donations, Community Partnerships and grants from affiliated organisations.
+This includes a stipend reflective of local expenses.
 The only expense we do not cover is the cost of pre-departure medical expenses.
 While some volunteers choose to cover a specific cost, such as airfares or insurance, this is not a requirement.
-Additional travel not associated with a placement or flights home prior to completion of a placement (two years) are not covered by Palms.
+Additional travel not associated with a placement or flights home prior to completion of a placement (within two years) are not covered by Palms.

 How do volunteers afford food and accommodation?

-All volunteers going away for two years will receive a living allowance or stipend.
+All volunteers will receive a living allowance or stipend.
 It is generally equivalent to a local wage and provides enough to cover food and personal items.
 Accommodation is often provided by our host organisations and where it is not, a rental allowance is included with the living allowance.
-Accommodation varies depending on what is available in the location.
 In some locations volunteers will have their own house, in other locations they may share with a local family (with their own room) or community where meals can be shared or provided.
 Palms conducts an accommodation check prior to the volunteer’s arrival to ensure that your accommodation is safe and secure.

 Can non-Australians volunteer?